BUY 2 SINGLE PRODUCTS - GET 20% DISCOUNT

 Do your skin a favor by choosing a product that does not contain perfume.
 Many perfumes are allergens and their effects can be intensified when exposed to direct sunlight.

-In order to get the right protection from the sun's harmful UV rays, it is good to keep track of the UV index in your area - depending on the level it is at, you can choose a higher or lower sun protection.
+In order to get the right protection from the sun's harmful UV rays, it is good to keep track of the UV index in your area - depending on what level it is, you can choose a higher or lower sun protection.
 The UV index is an international standard used to measure how intense (ie harmful) the UV rays are in a specified location and at a specified time.
-The image below shows how the UV index is normally in Sweden.
+The picture below shows how the UV index is normally in Sweden.

 Figure 1.
 The variation of the UV index with season, weather and time of day, the higher the index value, the stronger the UV radiation you are exposed to.